joeedh/fairmotion/Readme.md

 #Intro

-FairMotion is an advanced vector graphics/animation editor.
-It is written in HTML5 and ES6.
+Fairmotion is an advanced vector graphics/animation editor, written in HTML5 and ES6.

 <div style="float: right">
 <img align="right" src="https://github.com/joeedh/fairmotion/blob/master/examples/example2.png"></img>
 </div>

-Fairmotion is based on the principle of never, ever (ever!) using polynomials for visual curves.
+It is based on the principle of never, ever (ever!) using polynomials for visual curves.
 Instead, it integrates a transendental polynomial spiral, kindof like Raph Levien's Spiro curves: